Albert Pujols blasts homerun No. 700, joining Bonds, Aaron and Ruth

 Though playing for the opposing team, the crowd at Dodger Stadium went wild as Pujols rounded the bases, cementing himself on the list of baseball's all-time greats.
 He finished the 2021 season with Los Angeles before returning to his original franchise in St. Louis for his final season.

-He hit his 699th homer an inning prior off of Andrew Heaney, sending a 1-2 pitch deep to left field.
+He hit his 699th home run, a two-run shot, an inning prior off of Andrew Heaney, sending a 1-2 pitch deep to left field.

 Pujols, who has steadily climbed the ranks of the all-time home run leaderboard this season, took over sole possession of No .4 on Sept.
 11, passing Alex Rodgriguez (696).